Tropical storm risk: hurricane seasons explained

 Using the tropical storm risk tool

 Percentages can be tricky and somewhat misleading if they're misinterpreted.
 The percentages you can see above come from a thorough analysis of more than 60 years' worth of data.
 First, we looked at the position of all tropical storms every six hours from January 1951 to December 2010.
-Using this information, we established an average number of days affected by tropical storms in destinations around the world.
-This in turn created the percentage chance of tropical storm risk that you see presented in your graph's results.

 Did you know?
 Tropical storms can quickly become very powerful with very high winds, heavy rain, and storm clouds that can reach nearly 60,000 ft above sea level - that's around twice the cruising altitude of a commercial aircraft